rouskinlab/DMS_CI/README.md

 Notes
 -----

 The confidence intervals are calculated using the Wilson score interval.
+A correction is applied to take into account the substitution error.
 ```